sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 _Note 2_: We seek one candidate funded with A-Base source and one candidate funded with B-Base source.

-## Appendix B - Product Architectural Boundaries
+## Appendix A - Product Architectural Boundaries

 - ***Business Alignment***, to the [Business Capability Model](https://dialogue/grp/EA-AE/SitePages/DBCM.aspx).
 - ***Information Profile***, defined by the following attributes: